Listen to this article:

 15 healthy high fiber foods for kids

-Here are 15 healthy high fiber foods for kids that you can easily offer at regular meals and snack times, including ideas to do so.
+Here are 15 healthy and good sources of fiber foods for kids that you can easily offer at regular meals and snack times, including ideas to do so.

 One medium apple, with its skin on, offers around 5 grams of fiber.